 The hydraulic loading at the wastewater treatment plant would also be a point of concern in the HP-ICES scheme described above.
-The pumping facilities for the influent wastewater, the bar screen and grit removal facilities, and the primary clarifier would all have to be sized to handle the additional hydraulic loading.
+The pumping facilities for the influent wastewater, the bar screen and grit removal facilities, and the primary clarifier would all have be sized to handle the additional hydraulic loading.
 If these facilities do not have adequate capacity to handle the additional hydraulic flow, their performance will be significantly impaired and the treatment facility will not achieve the degree of treatment for which it was designed.
 This could result in the discharge of raw or improperly treated wastewater to the stream.

 A heat pump centered energy recovery system utilizing wastewater as the heat source and sink will raise or lower the temperature of the wastewater relative to the normally encountered temperatures.
 The temperature of the wastewater will be raised in the summer and lowered in the winter.
-Since the treatment of domestic wastewater usually depends upon some form of microbiological activity (e.g., activated sludge, trickling filters, etc.), and since temperature is an important factor affecting the biological activity rates, changing the temperature of wastewater will alter the rate at which the wastewater is biologically treated.
+Since the treatment of domestic wastewater usually depends upon some form of microbial activity (e.g., activated sludge, trickling filters, etc.), and since temperature is an important factor affecting the biological activity rates, changing the temperature of wastewater will alter the rate in which the wastewater is biologically treated.
 Typically, the colder the temperature, the slower the rate of biological treatment.
-Hence, as the rate of the biological reaction is decreased, the time required to provide the same degree of treatment must be increased.
-This means that with lower biological reaction rates the volume of the aeration basin must be increased to provide a longer detention time (and reaction time) to achieve the same degree of treatment as the higher reaction rates.
-Biochemical reactions, in general, follow the van't Hoff rule of a doubling of reaction rate for a $10^{\circ}\text{C}$ ( $18^{\circ}\text{F}$ ) increase in temperature over a restricted temperature range.
-Studies with activated sludge have shown the reaction rate to be more than doubled for a 10°C rise in temperature.
+Biochemical reactions, in general, follow the van't Hoff rule of a doubling of reaction rate for a 10°C (18°F) increase in temperature over a restricted temperature range.
+Studies with activated sludge have shown the reaction rate to be more than doubled for a 10°C rise in temperature30.

 Typically, biological wastewater treatment systems are designed to operate at the coldest wastewater temperature that might be expected in the particular region in which the treatment facility is to be located.
-Typical minimum design temperatures may range from 45°F to 55°F. Since biological treatment rates would be slowed as a result of the lowered temperature in the winter, the lowered temperature would need to be considered during the design phase to size biological treatment units or to predict lost treatment efficiencies for existing facilities.
+Typical minimum design temperatures may range from 45°F to 55°F .
+Since biological treatment rates would be slowed as a result of the lowered temperature in the winter, the lowered temperature would need to be considered during the design phase to size biological treatment units or to predict lost treatment efficiencies for existing facilities.

-The change in biological activity rates may be expressed mathematically by the Arrhenius equation, where $d \ln k/dT$ represents the change in the natural log of the biological activity rate constant with temperature, R is the universal gas constant, and $E_a$ is a constant for the reaction termed the "activation energy."
+The change in biological activity rates may be expressed mathematically by the Arrhenius equation31, where $d\ln k/dT$ represents the change in the natural log of the biological activity rate constant with temperature, R is the universal gas constant, and E_a is a constant for the reaction termed the "activation energy."
+Integrating between the limits gives where k_2 and k_1 are rate constants at temperatures T_2 and T_1 respectively.
+Temperature is expressed in degrees Kelvin.
+By substituting the constant θ for $E_a/RT_2 T_1$, the equation becomes

-$$\frac{d \ln k}{dT} = \frac{E_a}{RT^2}$$
+$$\frac{d\ln k}{dT} = \frac{E_a}{RT^2}$$